 The German Shepherd, like all dogs, can suffer from problems affecting the gastrointestinal (GI) tract.
 Conditions such as gastroenteritis or an obstruction within the bowel (due to the dog eating stones, cloth or string, for example) commonly cause vomiting and/or diarrhoea.
 German Shepherds are prone to exocrine pancreatic insufficiency (EPI), which occurs when a dog’s pancreas doesn’t produce sufficient amounts of crucial digestive enzymes.
 The shortage of digestive enzymes in the bowel means the dog can’t digest and absorb food properly.
 Treatment is in the form of replacement digestive enzymes added to the food.
 This is required for life but means the dog can live normally.

-We paid £5,418 to treat Loki the German Shepherd for a gastrointestinal problem in 2015
+We paid £2,271 to treat Archie the dog for a digestive system disorder in 2016

 Larger breeds like the German Shepherd can suffer from gastric dilatationvolvulus (GDV), which is also known as ‘bloat’.
 GDV is a very serious, lifethreatening condition caused by the twisting of the stomach, which closes it off at both ends.
 This rapidly becomes an emergency as the stomach distends with air and the blood supply to the organ gets cut off.
 Urgent treatment is required for GDV, but timely surgery can mean a dog can make a full recovery.

-We paid £3,959 to treat Mick the German Shepherd for gastric dilation in 2015
+We paid £3,050 to treat Jude the German Shepherd for gastric dilation in 2016

 Haemangiosarcoma is a rapidly growing cancer that develops in the lining of blood vessels in organs such as the spleen, liver and kidney.
 Unfortunately, the tumour often spreads quickly, making the chances of survival very low by the time it is diagnosed.
 This cancer can affect all breeds, but German Shepherds are particularly at risk.
 Early diagnosis and treatment offer the best chance of survival.

-We paid £1,419 to treat Katie the German Shepherd for a splenic tumour in 2015
+We paid £2,367 to treat Louie the German Shepherd for a splenic tumour in 2016